 It is based on highly maintainable & scalable design patterns using Page Object Model, Page Factory & Loadable components.
 This greatly reduces the boilerplate code in tests.

 By recognizing the essential needs of data portability and abstraction, this framework provides the flexibility of a data-driven approach with components to access data available in various data sources like Excel, CSV, XML & DB.

 Parallel / Distributed execution is taken to next level by exploiting TestNG and Selenium Grid.
 This significantly brings down the turnaround time of script execution & infrastructure cost to 1/5th or 1/10th of sequential executions. it also encompasses necessary components to run the same scripts in cloud browser & mobile infrastructures platforms like sauce labs, cross-browser testing, etc.,

 All the Framework components are built as plug-and-play thus enabling it to be wrapped into any build management tools like Maven, Gradle, etc. This allows seamless integration into a continuous delivery pipeline.
 At the same time, it still allows flexible configurability ability to pick and choose the test packs to be run on-demand.

 Reporting engine produces portable, user-friendly reports which can be consumed by Management, functional testers, BA’s, and other stakeholders.

 OWASP ZAP Integration with Selenium

-AFTA 2.0 has a seamless integration with OWASP ZAP tool for uncovering vulnerabilities in web applications.
-Spider Scan and Active Scan are effectively used here to perform security testing along with functional automation scripts that helps to unearth many of the Top 10 Security vulnerabilities without any significant additional effort.
+AFTA 2.0 has a seamless integration with the OWASP ZAP tool for uncovering vulnerabilities in web applications.
+Spider Scan and Active Scan are effectively used here to perform security testing along with functional automation scripts that help to unearth many of the Top 10 Security vulnerabilities without any significant additional effort.

 SOAP Scripts Integrated with Selenium Scripts